 - Temporary protection in the event of storm damage

-Not every roof needs the best underlayment available on the market and not every budget can afford it.
+Not every home needs the best roof underlayment available on the market and not every budget can afford it.
 A standard asphalt shingle installation does not require the same vapor protection that might be needed for a metal or slate roof, but a steep roof installation might be safer with the better walking surface provided by some synthetic underlayment.

 A common misconception by homeowners is that underlayment is waterproof and that their roof will leak without it.
 While underlayment is resistant to water, it is not self-sealing, so water can penetrate at every nail hole.
-So which underlayment is better for your application?
+So, which underlayment is better for your application?

 - Incredibly lightweight

 - Safer for roofers to walk on while installing shingles

 - Stands up to high winds in the event of shingles being blown off

 - Both water-resistant and vapor-resistant

 - Likely to have fewer wrinkles (than what may occur with felt) due to laying flatter on the roof decking